nathanlane/nathanlane.github.io/private_notes/TYPOGRAPHY_AUDIT.md

 - **Redundancy:** There are multiple competing systems for typography (e.g., `text-responsive`, `text-mobile-base`, `text-fluid-viewport` and the fluid-type plugin).
 This creates confusion and inconsistency.

 **Assessment:**
-- **MAJOR:** The configuration's complexity and redundancy make the design system difficult to maintain, scale, and for new developers to understand.
+- **⚠️ MAJOR:** The configuration's complexity and redundancy make the design system difficult to maintain, scale, and for new developers to understand.
 It violates the principle of a single source of truth.

+### 1.6.
+Platform-Specific Considerations

+**Findings:**
+- **Safari:** Requires explicit font-feature-settings for some OpenType features
+- **Mobile weight switching:** Newsreader 300 weight renders poorly below 480px
+- **Wide viewports:** Scale locks at >1280px, may feel undersized on ultrawide monitors
+- **Print styles:** Need explicit overrides for 65ch measure and adjusted line-height

+**Assessment:**
+- **⚠️ MODERATE:** These edge cases need attention but don't block the core typography improvements.

 ### Summary of Critical Issues: